Sharp Brains: Brain Fitness and Cognitive Health News

 Raising awareness about the distracted mind (PBS special)

 DistractedMindI feel it is critical that scientists make an effort to translate their research discoveries into a format that is understandable and meaningful to the general public.
 They should also, at least on occasion, step beyond detailed descriptions of laboratory results and speculate on how their findings inform the bigger picture and impact people’s lives.
 This has never been more important than it is it right now, in this time of dramatically reduced science funding.
-In the PBS-sponsored special, The Distracted Mind, I try to accomplish this by integrating material from dozens of Read the rest of this entry »
+In the PBS-sponsored special, The Distracted Mind, I try to accomplish this by integrating material from dozens of [Read more…] about Raising awareness about the distracted mind (PBS special)

 Steve Jobs: Computers are the Bicycles of the Mind